First of all what Causes the Fear of Flying?

 Even though none of those situations is dangerous, they can all feel uncomfortable and contribute to a person developing a fear of flying.

 Absolutely!
 There are many things a person can do to overcome the fear of flying.
-Coping with that or any fear can be as simple as learning more about how the human body keeps itself safe.
-Because we’re only made of skin and bone, the body protects itself by being finely-tuned to detect any possible dangers — even when those dangers only exist in our imagination.
+Coping with that or any fear can be as simple as learning more about how the human Healthy Body keeps itself safe.
+Because we’re only made of skin and bone, the Healthy Body protects itself by being finely-tuned to detect any possible dangers — even when those dangers only exist in our imagination.

 We offer individual treatment sessions for the fear of flying, as well as weekend group treatments if you want to get over your fear of flying quickly.
 Our Non-Flyer group treatment program is a very popular option that participants rank very highly.